MinaProtocol/mina/rfcs/0000-graphql-api.md

 - Should we be able to query the node for the amount of the balance that corresponds to unknown/missed transactions?
   We could also calculate this client-side by summing up all the payments/fees/coinbases and comparing to the balance queried from the node.
-- How should we handle pagination for payments and blocks?
 - Several apis involve objects that get incrementally updated during consensus It's important that we have a reliable way to associate updates with their corresponding objects in memory.
 We don't have a concept of IDs for most of these